emqx/emqx-docs/en_US/dashboard/authn.md

 # Authentication

-EMQX Dashboard provides out-of-the-box authentication and authorization management, users can quickly configure the client mechanism through the user interface only, without writing code or manually editing the configuration file, you can interface with various data sources and authentication services to achieve various levels and scenarios of security configuration, with higher development efficiency to obtain a more secure security.
+EMQX Dashboard provides out-of-the-box authentication and user management capabilities.
+Users can quickly configure client authentication mechanisms through the user interface without writing code or manually editing configuration files.
+This allows integration with various data sources and authentication services to achieve secure configurations across different levels and scenarios, ensuring higher development efficiency with enhanced security guarantees.
+On the **Authentication** page, you can quickly create and manage various authentication resources.

-Under the Access Control menu on the left, users can access the Authentication page, where they can manage the created authenticators.

 :::tip
-When authentication is enabled, the device or MQTT client needs to carry authentication data in order to successfully connect to EMQX.
+After configuring authentication backends, you must set up corresponding authentication information for devices or MQTT clients to securely connect to EMQX.
 :::

-## Create
+## Create Authentication

-Click the `Create` button to go to the page of creating authentication.
+Click the **Create** button to go to the **Create Authentication** page.
 To create an authentication, you need to select a mechanism and then select a backend to store or obtain authentication data (except JWT authentication).
-The data can be obtained from these backend, including databases or HTTP server, and finally configure the connection.
+The data can be obtained from these backends, including databases or HTTP servers.
+Finally, you need to configure the connection information to connect to the backends.

-### How It Works
+### Mechanism

-EMQX provides three mechanisms, including:
+You can select from the following mechanisms provided by EMQX:

 1. Password-Based, using the client ID or username and password.
 2. JWT, where the client can carry a JWT Token in the username or password.